DecisionsDev/odm-docker-kubernetes/authentication/openid/README_generic.md

         kubectl apply -f custom_resource.yaml
         ```

+### [Optional] Changing Liberty Openid configuration
-11. If you need to add or modify a parameter to the `openidConnectClient` tag in the openIdWebSecurity.xml file, you can write your own file and provide it to the ODM instance.
+if you need to add or modify a parameter to the `openidConnectClient` tag in the openIdWebSecurity.xml file, you can write your own file and provide it to the ODM instance.

     1. Create the XML file with the following formatting.